-- Thread using incoming-request model, Whereas event using queue and then
+- Thread uses the incoming-request model, Whereas event uses a queue and then processes it.

-  processes it.

-  - In thread it uses multithreaded server that might block the request which

-  might involve multiple events, Whereas in event driven it manually saves

-  state and then goes on to process the next event.
+- In a thread, it uses a multithreaded server that might block the request which might involve multiple events, Whereas in event-driven it manually saves the state and then goes on to process the next event.

-  - Thread using context switching, Whereas in event there is no contention

-  and no context switches.
+- Thread using context switching, Whereas in the event there is no contention and no context switches.

-  - Thread using multithreading environments where listener and workers

-  threads are used frequently to take an incoming-request lock, Whereas event

-  is using asynchronous I/O facilities (callbacks, not poll/select or
+- Thread using multithreading environments where listener and workers threads are used frequently to take an incoming-request lock, Whereas event is using asynchronous I/O facilities (callbacks, not poll/select or O_NONBLOCK) environments.

-  O_NONBLOCK) environments.

 - It can handle tons of concurrent requests

 When to use it?